-"With reference to the diversion of the Main Road at $7\frac{3}{4}$ miles from Hobart Town, whilst I agree with the statement that the deviation will be a shorter and improved route, I cannot admit the right of the Railway Company to increase the height of the road above the original line."
+"With reference to the diversion of the Main Road at 71⁄2 miles from Hobart Town, whilst I agree with the statement that the deviation will be a shorter and improved route, I cannot admit the right of the Railway Company to increase the height of the road above the original line."

-(Signed) JAMES R. SCOTT.
+I have, &c., (Signed) JAMES R. SCOTT.

-C. H. GRANT, Esq., Chief Engineer Main Line Railway Company.
+C. H. Grant, Esq., Chief Engineer Main Line Railway Company.